Nashville's Career Readiness Partnership

 Partnering with Local Organizations

-We connected with the Nashville Workforce Network, Nashville Organized for Action and Hope, and other Community Based Organizations to make them aware of JOBS4TN.gov, and the potential career opportunities for residents.
-These organizations recruited Nashville residents to participate in skills training and job-matching within the construction industry.
+We connected with the Nashville Workforce Network, Nashville Organized for Action and Hope, and other Community Based Organizations to make them aware of potential skills training and career opportunities for residents.
+These organizations recruit Nashville residents to participate in skills training and get a connection with local employers who are hiring.

 Employers are invited to engage with Training Providers and attend graduations where they have access to interested candidates.